carldaws/miser.nvim/README.md

 ## Next up

+- Adjust Miser syntax to make it a drop-in replacement for Mason
 - Add the option to globally install tools when missing
 - Enable auto-install (no prompting) by default
 - Add tool type (LSP, linter, debugger etc.) to tool definitions to allow for smart post-install behaviour such as reattaching LSPs